AlexTrebs/shortcut/README.md

 ```

-To setup the repository install the rust dependencies with:
+To set-up the repository install the rust dependencies with:

 ```sh
 cargo install